whblondeau/jnpath/README.md

  - The JavaScript developer community has an apparent widespread cultural dislike of all things XML.
 Avoidance of XML-related concepts and syntax is prudent for any project that hopes to be useful to JavaScript developers.

  - When replicating the benefits of XPath, it's not necessary to borrow the syntax by which XPath was implemented.
-The value of XPath is as a successfully implemented logical model: to be emulated but not reproduced.
+The value of XPath is as a successfully implemented logical model: to be emulated but not literally reproduced.

  - XPath explicitly targets the XML datamodel.
 When replicating the benefits of XPath to JSON, it's important to discard any XPath features (or implicit/embedded logical assumptions) that are not relevant to the JSON datamodel.